FBruzzesi/iso-week-date/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 <img src="docs/img/coverage.svg">

-# iso-week-date
+# ISO Week Date

 **iso-week-date** is a toolkit to work with strings representing [ISO Week date](https://en.wikipedia.org/wiki/ISO_week_date) in two formats, namely:

-- Week format _YYYY-WNN_ (corresponding to the date format _%Y-W%V_)
+- Week format **YYYY-WNN** (corresponding to the date format **%Y-W%V**)
-- Week date format _YYYY-WNN-D_ (corresponding to the date format _%Y-W%V-%u_)
+- Week date format **YYYY-WNN-D** (corresponding to the date format **%Y-W%V-%u**)

+(where YYYY respresents the year, W is a literal, NN respresents the week number, and D respresents the day of the week)

 In a nutshell it provides:

-- [`IsoWeek`](https://fbruzzesi.github.io/iso-week-date/api/isoweek) and [`IsoWeekDate`](https://fbruzzesi.github.io/iso-week-date/api/isoweekdate) classes implementing a series of methods to work with ISO Week date formats and avoiding the pitfalls of going back and forth between string, date and datetime python objects.
+- [`IsoWeek`](https://fbruzzesi.github.io/iso-week-date/api/isoweek) and [`IsoWeekDate`](https://fbruzzesi.github.io/iso-week-date/api/isoweekdate) classes implementing a series of methods to work with ISO Week (Date) formats and avoiding the pitfalls of going back and forth between string, date and datetime python objects
-- [pandas](https://fbruzzesi.github.io/iso-week-date/api/pandas) and [polars](https://fbruzzesi.github.io/iso-week-date/api/polars) functionalities to work with series of ISO Week dates.
+- [pandas](https://fbruzzesi.github.io/iso-week-date/api/pandas) and [polars](https://fbruzzesi.github.io/iso-week-date/api/polars) functionalities to work with series of ISO Week dates

 ---